 About Dr Vanessa Parson

-My subject specialisms are cognitive psychology (specifically perception and attention) and the psychology of learning, although I teach across a wide spectrum of subjects including the psychology of belief, cyberpsychology, and study skills.
+My subject specialisms are cognitive psychology (specifically perception, attention, and distraction) and the psychology of learning, although I teach across a wide spectrum of subjects including the psychology of belief, cyberpsychology, and study skills.
+I teach on the PGCert, and deliver guest lectures within the School of Psychology.
 I'm a Senior Fellow of the Higher Education Academy (SFHEA).

 Teaching and supervision